-Speedstack saves the stack in efficient electronic format and outputs stack graphics in a variety of formats to suit your requirements.
+Speedstack saves the stack in efficient electronic format and outputs stack graphics in formats to suit your requirements.
 Stack data may be output in GERBER, DXF, BMP, JPEG, TIFF and XML.
-In addition, the stack data can be exported in comma-separated form for inclusion in other systems.
+Stack data can also be exported in commaseparated form for inclusion in other systems.
 Speedstack's high quality customisable printouts make it easy to discuss alternate builds and pricing impacts with fabricators.